ZahraAbbasiantaeb/RBF-for-classification/README.md

 # RBF-for-classification
-in this project RBF (radial basic function) and EBF (elliptical basic function) neural network is implemented for classification. the dataset is also imported.
+in this project RBF (radial basic function) and EBF (elliptical basic function) neural networks are implemented for classification. the dataset is also imported.